 11th grade reading list for students aged 16-17

-Books for grade 11 – this list of suggested reading books has been curated and compiled for high school juniors in the 11th Grade, aged 16-17.
+Books for grade 11 – this list of recommended reading books has been curated and compiled for high school juniors in the 11th Grade, aged 16-17.
 Over a year, these stories should provide inspirational reading material, and also challenge pupils to think independently.
-This list of 11th grade reading recommendations includes titles by James Agee, Saul Bellow, Sylvia Plath, Margaret Atwood, Isak Dinesen, Alice Seebold, and Alice Walker.
+This list of 11th grade reading recommendations includes titles by Laekan Zea Kemp, James Agee, Shideh Etaat, Saul Bellow, Sylvia Plath, Laurie Halse Anderson, Margaret Atwood, Andrea Rogers, Isak Dinesen, Alice Sebold, Alice Walker and many more.

 For prices, please click on the book covers.
-Bulk & worldwide orders click here
+Worldwide orders click here

 As an Amazon Associate K-12readinglist.com earns from qualifying purchases.